 Graduate students are responsible for becoming familiar with the various requirements of graduate study that are applicable and to satisfy them accordingly.
 The University reserves the right to change the requirements regarding admission and to drop, add, or change the arrangement of courses, curricula, requirements for retention, graduation, degrees, and other regulations of the Graduate School.
 Such regulations shall be effective whenever determined by the appropriate faculty and administrative bodies.
-See website addenda at MinotStateU.edu/graduate/ (http://www.minotstateu.edu/graduate/).
 They may govern both current and new students.
 In addition, fees, expenses, and other items may change dependent upon departmental, University, or system regulations or policy.
 Contact the MSU Graduate School for the most current updates.